LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/kubectl-commands.md

-kubectl delete pods --all               # delete all pods kubectl run redis --image=redis --dry-run=client -o yaml                # generate Pod YAML without creating it kubectl run redis --image=redis --dry-run=client -o yaml > redis.yaml   # save generated Pod YAML to a file
+kubectl delete pods --all               # delete all pods kubectl run redis --image=redis --dry-run=client -o yaml                # generate Pod YAML without creating it kubectl run redis --image=redis --dry-run=client -o yaml > redis.yaml   # save generated Pod YAML to a file kubectl get pods -A | grep blue         # find pod with name `blue` in all namespaces

 kubectl edit pod <pod_name>             # edit a Pod’s configuration in the editor
     # only these are editable